WordPress' Dirty Little Secret

 - ... etc

-We've even seen designers put in plugins that disable updates on their client sites for fear an update breaking part of the site.
+We've even seen designers put in plugins that disable updates on their client sites for fear of an update breaking part of the site.
 That's both reckless and irresponsible.

 Having a WordPress website that can't be updated is like driving a car with the oil pressure sensor disabled—at some point, the car (WordPress) is going to need its oil changed (code updated).